keatontang/portfolio-template/README.md

 # personal-website
 Website to display projects and play around with

-Currently using three.js to create a space-warp effect with the stars being pepes
+Currently using three.js to create a 3D space-warp effect with the stars being pepe frogs